SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 1. Master generates start condition.
 2. Master clocks out the slave address with read-bit set
 3. Slave detects and stretches the clock.
-4. Slave fires onReceive handle.
+4. Slave fires onRequest handler.
 5. In `onRequest` handler, stages all the data the master can read at this time (up to the size of the Wire Buffer) noted above.
 6. Slave releases clock and ack's.
 7. Master clocks in 1 byte.
 Slave interrupt fires *silently* after each byte to prepare the next byte and the master ACKs each one before finally NACKing when done and generating a stop condition.